Shteb/Kais-Wallflower-NPC-Rebake-LCP/README.md

-# Kai's NPC Rebake LCP
+# Kai's Wallflower NPC Rebake LCP
 A project to LCP-ify the playtest versions of Kai's Wallflower NPC rebakes.
 For more info, please search the Pilot.net Discord for his pdfs.
 # Check releases for the lcp file.
 ### To compile the lcp manually: